Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Fundamental concepts and basic observations

 The reduction for the single-peaked case is quite simple while the reduction for the single-crossing case is similar to the one used by \citet[Corollary 6]{ElkFalLacObr2015}.

-\textbf{The single-peaked case.} Given an instance~$I=(U,T)$ of \textsc{Betweenness}, where $U=\{u_1,\ldots,u_n\}$ and $T=\{t_1,\ldots,u_m\}$, we construct a preference profile~$\Pot=(\succ_x)_{x\in V}$ for an agent set~$V$, whose preferences contain no ties but may be incomplete; without loss of generality we assume that the elements in each ordered triple~$(x,y,z)\in T$ are pairwise distinct.
+\textbf{The single-peakedness case.} Given an instance~$I=(U,T)$ of \textsc{Betweenness}, where $U=\{u_1,\ldots,u_n\}$ and $T=\{t_1,\ldots,t_m\}$, we construct a preference profile~$\Pot=(\succ_x)_{x\in V}$ for an agent set~$V$, whose preferences contain no ties but may be incomplete; without loss of generality we assume that the elements in each ordered triple~$(x,y,z)\in T$ are pairwise distinct.
 The agent set~$V$ has two types of agents, which sum up to $n+2m$~agents.
 First, for each element~$u_i$ add to $V$ an \emph{element} agent with the same name.
 Second, for each triple~$t_j=(x,y,z)$ from~$T$ (with~$x,y,z \in U$) add to $V$ two agents~$a_j$ and~$a'_j$.
+We will construct the preference orders of~$a_j$ and~$a'_j$ to ensure that the second element~$y$ in triple~$t_j$ is ordered between the other two elements~$x$ and $y$ in a betweeness order.

-The preferences of the agents are constructed as follows: Each agent~$u_i \in U$ only finds those agents acceptable that ``contain'' the corresponding element, and has a linear order on these acceptable agents that are consistent with the following order
+The preference orders of the agents are constructed as follows: \begin{itemize} \item Each element agent~$u_i \in U$ only finds those agents acceptable that ``contain''~$u_i$, and has a linear order on these acceptable agents that are consistent with the following order